kalgynirae/csmenlopark/content/online-services.md

 # Online Services

-Beginning July 4, [in-person services are resuming](@/resuming-in-person-services.md), but we will continue to broadcast the audio via Zoom using the same Zoom meeting information.
+**Our services are [once again being held in-person]**, but we are continuing to broadcast the audio via Zoom using the same meeting information.
 Please bear with us while we work out the kinks in our setup over the next few weeks.

+[once again being held in-person]: @/services.md

-## Sunday <time datetime="10:00">10:00 am</time>
+## Sunday <time datetime="10:00">10:00 am</time> and Wednesday <time datetime="19:30">7:30 pm</time>

 There are two ways to join the Zoom meeting: